donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 no-cache indicates that the returned response cannot be used to satisfy a subsequent request to the same URL without first checking with the server if the response has changed.
 As a result, if a proper validation token (ETag) is present, no-cache will incur a roundtrip to validate the cached response, but can eliminate the download if the resource has not changed.

 By contrast, no-store is much simpler, as it simply disallows the browser and all intermediate caches to store any version of the returned response - e.g. one containing private personal or banking data.
-Everytime the user requests this asset, a request is sent to the server and a full response is downloaded each and every time.
+Every time the user requests this asset, a request is sent to the server and a full response is downloaded each and every time.

 ## public vs. private

-If the response is marked as public then it can be cached, even if it has HTTP authentication associated with it, and even when the response status code isnt normally cacheable.
-Most of the time, public isnt necessary, because explicit caching information (like max-age) indicates that the response is cacheable anyway.
+If the response is marked as public then it can be cached, even if it has HTTP authentication associated with it, and even when the response status code is not normally cacheable.
+Most of the time, public is not necessary, because explicit caching information (like max-age) indicates that the response is cacheable anyway.

 By contrast, private responses can be cached by the browser but are typically intended for a single user and hence are not allowed to be cached by any intermediate cache - e.g. an HTML page with private user information can be cached by that users browser, but not by a CDN.